Skip navigation

 Central and Eastern Europe

-4G is currently the dominant technology and is expected to account for 88 percent of all subscriptions at the end of 2025.
-It is estimated that this share will decline after a peak in 2025, as subscribers migrate to 5G.
+4G is the dominant technology, accounting for 82 percent of all subscriptions at the end of 2025, but this share is expected to decline as subscribers migrate to 5G.

 Latin America

 5G is gaining momentum in Latin America after a slow start.
-Although the region currently has a small base with 106 million 5G subscriptions, the large overall subscriber base is projected to enable Latin American 5G subscriptions to reach 553 million by the end of 2031.
-Throughout this period of growth in number of 5G subscriptions, the mobile infrastructure is anticipated to mature significantly with the adoption of 5G standalone (SA) architecture, 5G Advanced technologies, network slicing and open programmable architectures.
-This will fuel digital transformation in the region.
+Although the region has a relatively small base of around 110 million 5G subscriptions, the large overall subscriber base is projected to drive 5G subscriptions to 550 million by the end of 2031.
+5G SA deployment has been slower than expected.
+However, 5G SA frontrunner deployment of 5G Advanced, network slicing and open programmable architectures is expected to fuel a broader digital transformation wave.

 India, Nepal and Bhutan